Kaleidophon/quirky-quokka/README.md

 joined grid search over the hyperparameters on random seeds for both models with 10 models each , the best configuration was selected based on the highest overall rewards achieved.
 The hyperparameters can be found in ``hyperparameters.py``.

-Afterwards, we trained 15 models on each environment and used a Whitney-Man-U test to test whether the significance in Q-value estimates is statistically significant (p=0.05).
+Afterwards, we trained 15 models on each environment and used a two-tailed Mann-Whitney U (Nachar et al., 2008) test to test whether the significance in Q-value estimates is statistically significant (p=0.05).
+The test was chosen because after performing Shapiro-Wilk test for normality, most of the distributions could not be shown to be gaussian (p=0.05).

 ## Results